 It is possible to have two different behaviors when a microservice has a hpa configured.

 - static replicas greater than 0: the hpa replicas has priority and so they will be used.

 - static replicas equals 0: the static replicas has priority and so no microservice will be deployed.

-A static replicas value can be interpolated by an environment variable
+A static replicas value can not be interpolated by an environment variable

 Log Parser (required): You can select which parser will handle your microservice logs.

 Currently, you can parse log in the following ways: